Third largest rail network in the world

 Russia stretches over a vast territory from the North Pacific to the Baltic Sea and extending to the Arctic Ocean.
 It covers 17 million square kilometres, which is more than 10% of the Earth’s land mass.
 Rail transportation is therefore a vital component of the Russian economy and plays an integral part in the movement of freight.

 More than 85 thousand kilometers of rail track span Russia and about 87% of the country’s overall freight turnover, excluding pipeline traffic, travels by rail.
-That equates to almost 2.6 trillion tonnes-km a year or about 1.3 billion tonnes of cargo.
+That equates to over 2.6 trillion tonnes-km a year or about 1.3 billion tonnes of cargo.

 Unregulated pricing for rail operators’ services

 Market reforms to bring private investment and competition into the market began in 2001 and were aimed at modernising freight rail transportation services in Russia while improving efficiency and profitability.